julesjazz/grapefruitlab/content/print/pity-fear.md

 Or also like the one inscribed on the forecourt of the temple — whatever that is.
 I guess you see it when you enter?
 It says *gnōthi seauton.
 Know thyself!*

 Which probably just meant *know your place* before the gods.
 Stay humble.
 But then Socrates says that a man should *look himself in the mouth*, the same way he would a horse for sale (but not a gift horse, that’s rude).
 It becomes a self-help trend.
 Know your strengths, your weaknesses, opportunities and threats.
 Your Meyers Briggs.
-Your Enneagram, and dianetics.
-Whatever it takes.
+Your Enneagram, and Dianetics.
+Whatever it takes!
 But starting with your teeth, I guess.
 Teeth are important.

 Shakespeare makes it about personal authenticity: *To thine own self be true*.
 But then, eventually Carl Linnaeus — the *father of modern taxonomy* — he’s putting all the animals into categories.
-And it's a messy process, working from fragments, sketches, reports — trying to piece together traits that seem related, or relevant.
+And it's a messy process, working from notes, sketches, fragments — trying to piece together traits that seem related, or relevant.
 Warm blood, hairy bodies, four limbs, live birth, and...
 What the fuck is a platypus?
-Fine, add it the list.

 We can't even agree on what it means to be alive, let alone _mammalian_.
-People got pissed when he tried calling us _quadrupeds_, and as a doctor he's obsessed with breast feeding, so here we are.
-Don’t have milk-producing mammary glands? _Suck it up_.
-These tits make (some of) us animals, but what makes us unique?
-Human? *Homo sapiens*?
-That's our title, *wise and knowledgeable men*, which is debatable.
-But then, below that, as a description, he uses the Latin phrase: *Nosce te ipsum.
+People were furious when he tried to call us _quadrupeds_, and as a doctor he's obsessed with breast feeding, so here we are.
+What, you don't all have milk-producing mammary glands?
+All you need are the right hormones!
+And so our whole class, what makes us animal, _mammalia_, is feminine.
+But what makes us unique from the other hairy warm-bloods, what makes us Human? *Homo sapiens* is masculine.
+It means *wise and knowledgeable men*, which is debatable.
+And then, below that, as a description, he uses the same phrase in Latin: *Nosce te ipsum.
 Know thyself*.

 And this is still our favorite way to sort and rank life.
 Size everything up by it’s *knowledge of self*.
 Make a dog look in the mirror, but there’s something on its nose.
 Does it understand that nose as connected to a self?
 Reflected back?
 Does it try to brush something off?